-The normal import declaration imports classes from packages, so that they can be used without package reference.
-Similarly the static import declaration imports static members from classes and allowing them to be used without class reference.
+In Java, the import statements imports classes from packages, so they can be used in the current class without the package reference.
+Similarly, the static import statements import the static members of the a class and allows to be used without class reference.

-For example, You remember printing messages in the standard output using the System.out.println()
+For example, we can print the messages in the standard output using the System.out.println()

 method.
 System